ItsVipra/ProToots/README.md

-﻿# ProToots (v1.0.2)
+﻿# ProToots (v1.1.0)

 A Firefox extension which displays an author's pronouns next to their name on Mastodon.
+(Now in even more places!)
 ![A Mastodon screenshot showing off pronouns next to a person's name](documentation/example_screenshot.png)

 ---

 ## Download/Installation

-The extension is available on the firefox store!
+The extension is available on the firefox store! (we're working on chrome)

 [<img src="documentation/get-the-addon-178x60px.png">](https://addons.mozilla.org/en-US/firefox/addon/protoots/)